Butia matogrossensis

-Butia matogrossensis is a smallish species of Butia palm with a trunk of only 0.5 m in height or often subterranean, native to the cerrados of the centre, central-east, northeast and likely north of the state of Mato Grosso do Sul, after which it is named, in south-central Brazil.
+Butia matogrossensis is a small species of Butia palm with a trunk of only 0.5 m in height or often subterranean, native to the cerrados of the centre, central-east, northeast and likely north of the state of Mato Grosso do Sul, after which it is named, in south-central Brazil.
 It also occurs in neighbouring south-central Goiás to the north.
 It is endemic to Brazil, occurring only in this country.

 Etymology

 The specific epithet refers to the Brazilian state of Mato Grosso do Sul where it was first found.

 Taxonomy

 The taxon was first collected in 2000 by E.R.
 Salviani and Harri Lorenzi in the municipality of Três Lagoas in Mato Grosso do Sul.
 It was collected again at this locality by Rodrigo Tsuji in 2007.
 In 2008 a group of botanists consisting of Larry R. Noblick, Lorenzi, Tsuji and R. Ventura collected the taxon again (Tsuji2674).

 In 2010 Noblick eventually described B. matogrossensis from the afore-mentioned collections, as well as B. catarinensis and B. pubispatha, in the Flora brasileira: Arecaceae (palmeiras) by Lorenzi et al. (Noblick also described B. lepidotispatha in 2010).

 The holotype selected was the last of the afore-mentioned collections, Tsuji2674 from 2008.

 It was apparently also collected by Kelen Pureza Soares and R. Pimenta in 2012 in the municipality of Água Clara, Mato Grosso do Sul, Brazil, although the georeferenced data provided shows a location in Três Lagoas near the three earlier afore-mentioned collections.